FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: Implementing Matched Groups in FLAME

 The bit vector implementation typically outperforms the SQL implementation when the data fits in memory, but for large data and more covariates, SQL performs better.
-A detailed comparison is deferred to the next section.
+A detailed comparison is deferred to Section~\ref{sec:experiments}.
 Another limitation of the bit vector implementation is that the magnitude of the numeric representation grows exponentially and can cause overflow problems.
-This is another reason to use FLAME-db when the number of covariates is large.
-An estimate of the ATE is straightforward once the treatment effects in each group (conditional average treatment effects -- CATEs) are computed as differences in outcomes between treatment and control units.
-For better CATE estimates, smoothing (e.g., regression) can be performed on the raw matched CATE estimates.
+This is another reason to use FLAME-db when the number of covariates or total number of categories is large.